5 Tips for Hiring a Great Copywriter

 5 tips for hiring a great copywriter

-We get some amazing businesses through our doors at Chillybin and we get to create some standout websites that deliver quality, style and high tech features.
-But in order for any website to go the distance, stay relevant and keep audiences engaged they need to continue to produce high quality and relevant content, no matter how well they are built.
+We get some fantastic businesses through our doors at Chillybin, and we get to create some standout websites that deliver quality, style and high-tech features.
+But for any website to go the distance, stay relevant and keep audiences engaged, they need to continue to produce high-quality and relevant content, no matter how well they are built.

-As amazing as your new website looks, it won’t hold up unless you can back it up with consistent high-quality content.
+As impressive as your new website looks, it won’t hold up unless you can back it up with consistent, high-quality content.

-For most business owners writing their own content is out of the question.
-They are too busy running their business and talking to clients to deliver content on a daily, or even weekly basis, and for many, they don’t have the confidence to get their thoughts onto paper.
+For most business owners, writing their content is out of the question.
+They are too busy running their business and talking to clients to deliver content daily or even weekly, and many don’t have the confidence to get their thoughts onto paper.

 Writer’s block is a real problem for many business owners.
 Losing time staring at a blank page and not knowing where to start, even if they have a topic or discussion in mind.

 And there is a reason for them to be nervous about getting it right.
-If the message in the copy isn’t clear or if it’s too hard for people to read, customers won’t be able to feel a connection to the brand or gain any value.
-They won’t stay around for very long, and they certainly won’t remember your brand or refer to you down the track.
-That’s why great copy is vital for turning a visitor into a customer.
+If the message in the copy isn’t precise or it’s too hard for people to read, customers won’t be able to feel a connection to the brand or gain any value.
+They won’t stay around for long and certainly won’t remember your brand or refer to you down the track.
+That’s why excellent copy is vital for turning visitors into customers.

 Finding the right copywriter can be a difficult task.
-It’s hard to know what to look for to ensure you end up hiring the right person for the job.
+It’s hard to know what to look for to hire the right person.

-In this blog post, we are going to cover the five main things to look out for when hiring a copywriter so you can stop wasting time staring at a blank page and start uploading quality content to your business website.
+In this blog post, we will cover the five main things to look out for when hiring a copywriter so you can stop wasting time staring at a blank page and start uploading quality content to your business website.

 How do I find a good copywriter for my business?

 You’ll want to screen your copywriter candidates carefully.
-Rather than resorting to emails alone (tempting to do because you can see their writing style and ask for samples) make sure you also ask for a phone or video interview.
-That way you’ll get a live sample of their language and communication skills and can make sure what you see in written conversation is matched in what you hear in a call.
+Rather than resorting to emails alone (tempting to do because you can see their writing style and ask for samples), make sure you also ask for a phone or video interview.
+That way, you’ll get a live sample of their language and communication skills and can ensure that what you see in written conversation matches what you hear in a call.

-There are a few things to cover through your screening process in order to find the right person for the job.
-Let’s go over the five things to look out for when hiring a copywriter.
+There are a few things to cover through your screening process to find the right person for the job.
+Let’s review the five things to consider when hiring a copywriter.

 5 tips for hiring a great copywriter personality